MurrellGroup/PORPIDpipeline/README.md

 where you can download an alignment and then use `aliview` to trim the alignment to your region of interest.

-Raw CCS .fastq files should be placed in the `raw-reads/` subdirectory and named according to the the dataset name used in the `config.yaml` file, ie, `demo.fastq` for the *demo* dataset.
+gzipped CCS .fastq files should be placed in the `raw-reads/` subdirectory and named according to the the dataset name used in the `config.yaml` file, ie, `demo.fastq.gz` for the *demo* dataset.

 ### Preview and Execution